The Max Headroom Incident: Chicago’s Creepiest TV Hack

 To understand the hijacking, you have to understand the mask.

-Max mocked media excess, consumer culture, and the encroaching presence of machines in our lives.
-And his very existence felt uncanny.
-He wasn’t really AI: he was an actor, Matt Frewer, caked in latex and filmed with choppy editing to simulate the illusion of a digital personality.
+Max mocked media excess, consumer culture, and the encroaching presence of machines in our everyday lives.
+And his very existence felt uncanny and weird.
+He wasn’t really AI (it didn’t exist like that back then): he was an actor, Matt Frewer, caked in latex and filmed with choppy editing to simulate the illusion of a digital personality.

 By 1987, Max Headroom was both a punchline and a prophecy.

-Which made the pirate’s choice to wear his face…unsettling.
+Which made the pirate’s choice to wear his face somewhat unsettling.

 Broadcast Terror: What Happened That Night?

 The first intrusion hit WGN-TV at 9:14 p.m., right in the middle of the sports segment.
-The screen turned black.
-Then came static.
-And then…there he was.
+The screen turned black, then came a dusting of dramatic static, and then…there he was.

 Max.

-Not the real Max, but someone in his likeness.
-The background was a crude, oscillating sheet of metal, maybe a piece of cardboard made to resemble the infamous Max Headroom effect.
-The figure in the mask twitched, jerked, and muttered nonsense.
-The audio was garbled.
+Not the real Max of course, but someone in his likeness.
+The background was a crude, oscillating sheet of metal, maybe a piece of cardboard made to resemble the infamous Max Headroom effect?
+The figure in the mask twitched, jerked, and muttered nonsense, and the audio was garbled, you couldn’t clearly make out what he was saying.
 The entire scene lasted 22 seconds before WGN engineers managed to switch the transmission feed to a backup line.

-They assumed it was a fluke.
-A one-off.
+They assumed it was a fluke, or a one-off.

 They were wrong.

 At 11:15 p.m., the pirate returned, this time on WTTW, hijacking Doctor Who mid-episode.
-But this time, the engineers weren’t fast enough.
-The full performance played out.
+But this time, the engineers weren’t fast enough, and the full performance played out.

-The masked man referenced WGN sportscaster Chuck Swirsky.
-He sang snippets of songs.
-He moaned.
-He screamed.
-He waved a marital aid at the camera.
-He exposed his bare behind and had it spanked with a flyswatter by an off-screen accomplice.
+The masked man referenced WGN sportscaster Chuck Swirsky, he sang snippets of songs, he moaned, and he screamed.
+He waved a sex toy at the camera, flashed his ass at the camera and had it spanked with a flyswatter by an off-screen accomplice.

 And then, mercifully, he disappeared.